TLX542/limbus_auto_play/readme.md

 - Easy stop mechanism with hotkey
 - Maintains cursor position after clicking
 - Scans from right to left for more efficient detection
+- **Resolution-independent positioning** - uses percentage-based positioning that scales automatically to any screen resolution

 ## Requirements

 - Windows operating system
 - Python 3.6 or higher
 - Limbus Company game installed and running
-- **High resolution display recommended** - The game needs to be running at a reasonably high resolution for accurate pixel color detection.
-Lower resolutions may cause pixel color variations that prevent proper detection of the Win Rate button.
+- The game can run at any resolution - the script automatically scales detection positioning

 ## Installation